ddrmv/backlogless/README.md

 - Click on Help for shortcuts
 - Edit task limits: Change `MAX_TASKS` and `MAX_INDENT` constants if you want less / more tasks
-- Image: Swap the image in `img/` to place a funny cat image
+- Image: Swap the image in `img/` to place a funny cat image (not included)

 ## License

-MIT
+Code is licensed under the MIT License.
+The "Dusk" GIF image is copyrighted by Romain Courtois and used with permission.
+The landscape painting, "View of Dordrecht from the Dordtse Kil" by Jan van Goyen, is in the public domain.